davidbrochart/akernel/README.md

 Note that it will just add [ipyx](https://github.com/davidbrochart/ipyx), which you could also install later if you want (`pip install ipyx`).

-You can switch between reactive and non-reactive modes by entering (you will need to restard your kernel):
+You can switch between reactive and non-reactive modes by entering (you will need to restart your kernel):

 ```bash
 akernel install react  # enable reactive mode